derFrosty/how-to-setup-react-vite-project/README.md

 I mostly use `yarn` as my package manager.
 I will try to have my commands in both `npm` and `yarn` form.
 If you are using a different package manager please make the correct adjustments.

+If you want to checkout my completed setup [checkout](https://github.com/derFrosty/react-vite-project-template) this repo.

 ## 1. Create a React + Vite project

 Start by running the following command in directory where you want your project folder to be.